Origin story: Riley

 They still flinch, sometimes, when praised too loudly.
 But when Chen moans their name with a mouth full of need, they believe it.

-And when June screams her heavy-metal remix of “the radio saved my life tonight, that old that the DJ played made me feel all right” into her electric guitar— Riley is always in the front row, the same way that rural Oregon church had expected of them: Hand over heart, mouth wide open, worshipping the noise that redeemed them.
+And when June screams her heavy-metal remix of “the radio saved my life tonight, old song that the DJ played made me feel alright” into her electric guitar— Riley is always in the front row, the same way that rural Oregon church had expected of them: Hand over heart, mouth wide open, worshipping the noise that redeemed them.